mli/new-docs/python/guide/packages/autograd/autograd.md

 Long Answer:

-Under the hood, neural networks are composed of operators (e.g. convolutions) which use parameters (e.g. weights in convolution kernels) for their computation, and it's our job to find the optimal values for these parameters.
+Under the hood, neural networks are composed of operators (e.g. sums, products, convolutions, etc) some of which use parameters (e.g. the weights in convolution kernels) for their computation, and it's our job to find the optimal values for these parameters.
 Gradients lead us to the solution!

-Gradients tell us what happens to a variable (increases/decrease and by how much), when we change a another variable that it depends on.
+Gradients tell us how much a given variable increases or decreases when we change a variable it depends on.
 What we're interested in is the effect of changing a each parameter on the performance of the network.
 We usually define performance using a loss metric that we try to minimize, i.e. a metric that tells us how bad the predictions of a network are given ground truth.
-As an example, for regression we might try to minimize the L2 loss (eucliden distance) between our predictions and true values, and for classification we minimize the cross entropy loss.
+As an example, for regression we might try to minimize the [L2 loss](http://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.L2Loss.html?highlight=l2#mxnet.gluon.loss.L2Loss) (also known as the Euclidean distance) between our predictions and true values, and for classification we minimize the [cross entropy loss](http://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.SoftmaxCrossEntropyLoss.html).

-Assuming we've calculated the gradient of each parameter with repect to the loss (details in next section), we can then use an optimizer such as Stochastic Gradient Descent to shift the parameters slightly in the *opposite direction* of the gradient.
-See Optimizers for more information on these methods.
-We repeat the process of calculating gradients and updating parameters over and over again, until the parameters of the network start to stabalize and converge to a good solution.
+Assuming we've calculated the gradient of each parameter with respect to the loss (details in next section), we can then use an optimizer such as [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) to shift the parameters slightly in the *opposite direction* of the gradient.
+See [Optimizers](http://beta.mxnet.io/api/gluon-related/mxnet.optimizer.html) for more information on these methods.
+We repeat the process of calculating gradients and updating parameters over and over again, until the parameters of the network start to stabilize and converge to a good solution.

 ## How do we calculate gradients?

+#### Short Answer:

-We differenciate.
-MXNet Gluon uses Reverse Mode Automatic Differenciation (`autograd`) to backprogate gradients from the loss metric to the network parameters.
+We differentiate.
+[MXNet Gluon](http://beta.mxnet.io/api/gluon/index.html) uses Reverse Mode Automatic Differentiation (`autograd`) to backprogate gradients from the loss metric to the network parameters.

 <p align="center">
     <img src="./imgs/autograd_forward_backward.png" alt="drawing" width="400"/>
 </p>

-Long Answer:
+#### Long Answer:

 One option would be to get out our calculus books and work out the gradients by hand.
 Who wants to do this though?
 It's time consuming and error prone for starters.
-Another option is Symbolic Differenciation, which calculates the formulas for each gradient, but this quickly leads to incredibly long formulas as networks get deeper and operators get more complex.
-We could use finite differencing, and try slight differences on each parameter and see how the loss metric responds, but this is computationally expensive and has poor numerical precision.
+Another option is [symbolic differentiation](https://www.cs.utexas.edu/users/novak/asg-symdif.html), which calculates the formulas for each gradient, but this quickly leads to incredibly long formulas as networks get deeper and operators get more complex.
+We could use finite differencing, and try slight differences on each parameter and see how the loss metric responds, but this is computationally expensive and can have poor [numerical precision](https://en.wikipedia.org/wiki/Finite_difference_coefficient).

 What's the solution?
-Use automatic differenciation to backpropagate the gradients from the loss metric back to each of the parameters.
-Sometimes this is called reverse mode automatic differenciation, and it's very efficient in 'fan-in' situations where many parameters effect a single loss metric.
-Although forward mode automatic differenciation methods exist, they're suited to 'fan-out' situations where few parameters effect many metrics, which isn't the case for training neural networks.
+Use automatic differentiation to backpropagate the gradients from the loss metric back to each of the parameters.
+With [backpropagation](https://en.wikipedia.org/wiki/Backpropagation), a dynamic programming approach is taken to efficently calculate gradients.
+Sometimes this is called reverse mode automatic differentiation, and it's very efficient in 'fan-in' situations where many parameters effect a single loss metric.
+Although forward mode automatic differentiation methods exist, they're suited to 'fan-out' situations where few parameters effect many metrics, which isn't the case for training neural networks.

-## How does Automatic Differenciation (`autograd`) work?
+## How does Automatic Differentiation (`autograd`) work?

+#### Short Answer:

 Stage 1.
 Create a record of the operators used by the network to make predictions and calculate the loss metric.
 Called the 'forward pass' of training.
 Stage 2.
 Work backwards through this record and evaluate the partial derivatives of each operator, all the way back to the network parameters.
 Called the 'backward pass' of training.